bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 #Acknowledgements

-We thank Patrick Longa for his invaluable comments and suggestions.
+We thank Patrick Longa for his invaluable comments and suggestions, as well as contributions to the text.

 --- back